-SET) ↓ ightarrow $ ightarrow$ $ ightarrow$ PARAMS inputs outputs alarms comms tm/log setup test end DIRECT ACCES If the direct access is enabled then the operator is able to enter edit mode for the User Value directly from the main menu by holding the SET key while viewing the parameter.
+SET) ↓ $\blacktriangleright$ units $\mathbf{PARAMS}$ inputs outputs alarms comms tm/log setup test end JIRECT ACCES If the direct access is enabled then the operator is able to enter edit mode for the User Value directly from the main menu by holding the SET key while viewing the parameter.
 If disabled the parameter can only be changed from within calibration set mode (or via serial communications, see below).
 Select the direct access mode as required.
-Press or to select ENABLE or DISABLE.
-Modbus Accessibl e Parameters The following PARAMS menu item is also accessible via Modbus communications.
-For Modbus register listing, refer to .
+Press A or T to select ENABLE or DISABLE.
+Modbus Accessible Parameters The following PARAMS menu item is also accessible via Modbus communications.
+For Modbus register listing, refer to Instrument Configuration Parameters on page 53.
 USER VALUE Enter the User Value as required.
-This parameter can accept a value in the range 0 to 999999.9
+This parameter can accept a value in the range 0 to 9999999.9